BeaThompson/Project_Mati/README.md

 # Project_Mati

-**Project_Mati** is a collection of Sigma detection rules, supporting lab simulations, and detection engineering documentation.
-The goal is to build a practical detection engineering portfolio that maps directly to real-world adversary techniques, leveraging the MITRE ATT&CK framework.
+**Project_Mati** is a detection engineering repository that combines Sigma detection rules, adversary simulation labs, and structured technical notes.
+The goal is to develop comprehensive detection capabilities mapped to the MITRE ATT&CK framework, supported by deep technical knowledge of Windows internals, network protocols, and logging systems.

 ---